erikw/restic-automatic-backup-scheduler/README.md

    ```console
 	$ make PREFIX=/usr/local install-launchagent
    ```
-1. Fill out [configuration values](#2-configure-b2-credentials-locally) in `/usr/local/etc`.
+1. Fill out [configuration values](#2-configure-b2-credentials-locally) in `/usr/local/etc/restic`.
 1. [Initialize](#3-initialize-remote-repo) the remote repo.
-	Source the profile to make all needed configuration avilable to `restic`.
+	Source the profile to make all needed configuration available to `restic`.
 All commands after this assumes the profile is sourced in the current shell.
    ```console
 	$ source /usr/local/etc/restic/default.env.sh
 	$ restic init